-Ministers and Ministers of State, except the Prime Minister, receive a prescribed exempt staff salary budget to manage their Minister's or Minister's of State offices.
-This budget is over and above any budget to which the Minister or the Minister of State is entitled as a member of the House of Commons.
+Ministers, except the prime minister, receive a prescribed exempt staff salary budget to manage their offices.
+This budget is over and above any budget to which the minister is entitled as a member of the House of Commons.
 The budget provided by the House of Commons is used to pay for staff in the House of Commons office and in the constituency office.

-The Treasury Board periodically sets the size of a Minister's and Minister's of State exempt staff salary budget.
-The President of the Treasury Board notifies each Minister and Minister of State of the annual amount in writing.
+The Treasury Board periodically sets the size of a minister's exempt staff salary budget.
+The president of the Treasury Board notifies each minister of the annual amount in writing, according to the previous written communication.
 The exempt staff budget is to be allocated from within existing departmental reference levels.

 Budgets cannot be exceeded.
-Ministers who wish to have their budgets increased must seek the approval of the Treasury Board.
-The Minister and the President of the Treasury Board should discuss all such requests first.
+A minister who wishes to have his or her budget increased must seek approval from the Treasury Board.
+The minister and the president of the Treasury Board should discuss all such requests first.

-When a Minister or a Minister of State changes portfolios during the course of the year, the budget for the remainder of the year in the new portfolio is to be equal to the free balance remaining in the previously held portfolio as at the date of the change (after outstanding commitments have been paid).
-When a new portfolio is created, or when a Minister or a Minister of State is appointed to a portfolio after a change in government, the new Minister or Minister of State is allowed a pro-rated amount representing the budget for the balance of the fiscal year in progress, as set by the Treasury Board.
+When a minister changes portfolios during the course of the year, the budget for the remainder of the year in the new portfolio is to be equal to the free balance remaining in the previously held portfolio as at the date of the change (after outstanding commitments have been paid).
+When a new portfolio is created, or when a minister is appointed to a portfolio after a change in government, the new minister is allowed a pro-rated amount representing the budget for the balance of the fiscal year in progress, as set by the Treasury Board.